sergiodxa/now-env/readme.md

 In addition, you can store secrets locally, that are specific to the development environment.

+**IMPORTANT:** Do not use this package in production.
+It should only be used locally, while developing.
+This is because the secrets that you're using locally shouldn't match the ones you use in production (more secure).
+In production, you should be adding secrets [like this](https://zeit.co/docs/getting-started/secrets).

 ## Usage

 Firstly, install the package from [npm](https://www.npmjs.com/package/now-env):